How to Get Screen Coordinates on Windows 11, macOS & For Designers / QA Testing

 Concept 1: Artboard vs Global Coordinates

-Design tools use a relative coordinate system that can confuse developers if not documented properly.
+Design tools use a relative coordinate system — this trips up developers if not documented.

 - Artboard Coordinates: Inside Figma or Sketch, the top-left corner of your specific Artboard or Frame is always (0, 0).
 An element positioned at (120, 80) is 120px from the left edge of the Artboard and 80px from the top.